oui-team/bcm-data-engineer-interview/README.SENIOR.md

 # Context

 The goal here is to provide an API that solves our airline inventory problem stated below.
-As described in the Key Points sections: **We would be looking at your code the same way we would be looking at production code.**
+As described in the Key Points sections: **We would be looking at your code the same way (almost) we would be looking at production code.**

 ## Route